federecio/dropwizard-swagger/README.md

 dropwizard-swagger
 ==================

 a Dropwizard bundle that serves Swagger UI static content and loads Swagger endpoints.
+Swagger UI is static content is taken from https://github.com/wordnik/swagger-ui

 __NOTE__: current version has been tested with Dropwizard 0.7.1 and Swagger 1.3.2